pkhuong/pkhuong.github.io/source/_posts/2021-01-22-appending-to-a-log-an-introduction-to-the-linux-dark-arts.markdown

 log files, and sometimes want to shrink logs.
 That seems similar to our problem.

+That's a niche operation: as of January 2021, only ext4 and XFS support `FL_COLLAPSE_RANGE`.
+However, of all the mainstream filesystems on Linux (btrfs, ext4, xfs, and arguably zfs), ext4 is the only one that needs shrinking: all other filesystems handle logical file sizes in the exabytes (\\(2^{60}\\) bytes).
+So it's really not a problem that these filesystems can't shrink files, because they never *need* to shrink either.

 It's sad that we have to shrink because, until now, all our maintenance operations were idempotent on a range of file bytes: once we punch a hole over a given range, we can punch the resulting empty